hazelcast/hazelcast-python-client/README.md

         return Musician(name)
 ```

-Note that the serializer `id` must be unique as Hazelcast will use it to lookup the `MusicianSerializer` while it de-serializes the object.
+Note that the serializer `id` must be unique as Hazelcast will use it to lookup the `MusicianSerializer` while it deserializes the object.
 Now the last required step is to register the `MusicianSerializer` to the configuration.

 ```python